opea-project/GenAIInfra/helm-charts/README.md

 ## Using Private Docker Hub

-By default, we're using docker images from [official docker hub](https://hub.docker.com/u/opea), with docker image version aligned with OPEA releases.
+By default, we're using Docker images from [official Docker hub](https://hub.docker.com/u/opea), with Docker image version aligned with OPEA releases.
-If you have private hub or would like to use different docker image versions, see the following examples.
+If you have private hub or would like to use different Docker image versions, see the following examples.

 To use the latest tag for all images:
 `find . -name '*values.yaml' -type f -exec sed -i 's#tag: ""#tag: latest#g' {} \;`

-To use local docker registry:
+To use local Docker registry:

 ```
 export OPEA_IMAGE_REPO=192.168.0.100:5000/